mattermost/docs/source/deployment/mobile-app-deployment.rst

 When going this route, you should consider:

-- What is the mobile policy, is it company-owned or BYOD?
+- What is the mobile policy, is it company-owned, BYOD or both?
-- Do you know what devices will be used if customer-owned?
+- Do you know what devices will be used if BYOD?
 - What OS do you want to start with in testing?
 - Creating a sample configuration then run validation tests against each config item